Manchester suicide attack lays bare limits of security measures

 "Outside the perimeter, it's up to security forces and the state to ensure security because we don't have the legitimacy to do that."

-In Singapore, the organiser of Britney Spears' concerts in June said they were considering new measures.
+In Singapore, the organizer of Britney Spears' concerts in June said they were considering new measures.

 "All our events are licensed by the police.
 It is normally advised by the licensing department on what precautions to take, how many armed guards we need.
 So we work closely with them," said Yogesh Mehta, project manager at IME Entertainment Group.

-Singapore, which hosts a security summit between June 2-4 bringing together Asia-Pacific defence and military chiefs, made amendments to the Public Order Act last month.
+Singapore, which hosts a security summit between June 2-4 bringing together Asia-Pacific defense and military chiefs, made amendments to the Public Order Act last month.

 However, as well as a financial cost, enhancing security to such levels in Western countries may prove unpopular given they could curb on people's existing way of life, experts said.